The Public Ivies, Little Ivies, and Other Ivy League Equivalents

 The Public Ivies offer an Ivy League education at a public university price, according to Richard Moll, who coined the term in his 1985 book “The Public Ivys.”

-Moll's list of the Public Ivies consisted of 15 schools, including William & Mary, UC Berkeley, the University of North Carolina at Chapel Hill, the University of Michigan, UCLA, and the University of Virginia.
-Moll also named nine runners-up, which, to him, offered near-Ivy-level education but weren't quite as strong.
+Moll’s list of Public Ivies included 15 schools, including William & Mary, UC Berkeley, the University of Michigan, UCLA, and the University of Virginia.
+Moll also named nine runners-up, which, to him, offered near-Ivy-level education but weren’t quite as strong.

-The 2001 book "Greenes' Guides to Educational Planning" expanded the Public Ivy schools list to 30 public universities, divided by region (Northeast, Mid-Atlantic, South, Midwest, and West).
-Schools on this list include Indiana University Bloomington, the University of Georgia, the University of Wisconsin-Madison, and the University of Washington.
+The 2001 book “Greenes’ Guides to Educational Planning” expanded the Public Ivy schools list to 30 public universities, divided by region (Northeast, Mid-Atlantic, South, Midwest, and West).
+Schools on this list include Indiana University, Bloomington, the University of Georgia, and the University of Washington.

-For one, most Public Ivies are a lot larger than the Ivy League schools.
-While the undergraduate enrollment at the eight Ivies averages around 8,500 students, many Public Ivies boast far bigger undergraduate classes.
-Michigan and UCLA, for example, each enroll over 31,000 undergrads, whereas the University of Texas at Austin enrolls over 40,000 undergrads.
+Most Public Ivies are a lot larger than the Ivy League schools.
+While undergraduate enrollment at the eight Ivies averages around 8,500 students, many Public Ivies boast far bigger undergraduate classes.
+Michigan and UCLA, for example, each enroll over 31,000 undergrads.

 The Public Ivies also report smaller endowments than the Ivies — and these endowments must stretch further because of their larger student bodies.
-Although Michigan ranks above Columbia in its endowment size, the public university simply can't match a real Ivy in terms of financial aid for students.
+Although Michigan has a larger university endowment than Columbia, the public school simply can’t match a real Ivy in terms of financial aid for students.

 The Public Ivies do, however, offer one huge advantage over the Ivies: lower tuition rates.
 While every Ivy League school charges more than $50,000 in annual tuition and fees, many of the Public Ivies cost around just $10,000 per year for in-state students.